Frequently Asked Questions

 Where do your graduates work?

-Our first graduates finished in 2010.
-We expect them to work in leadership positions that include provision of clinical care and system improvements.
+Our first cohort graduated from the combined residency in 2010.
+Current alumni have found work across the United States and overseas in a variety of roles —including medical directors of clinics and hospitals, lifestyle medicine entrepreneurs and authors, and grant recipients.
+We expect future graduates to work in leadership positions that include provision of clinical care and system improvements.
 This may be in private practice, working with a health care organization, through academia, or government settings.

-We encourage electives.
-They can be done in two or week blocks.
-A two week block would include time in either Preventive Medicine or Family Medicine.
-A four week block typically includes time in both Family and Preventive Medicine.
-To apply for an elective you must submit an application through the Loma Linda University School of Medicine Dean’s office by contacting firstname.lastname@example.org.
+We encourage applicants to experience our program through electives or externships (“away electives”).
+These can be in two- or four-week blocks.
+A two-week block would include time in either Preventive Medicine or Family Medicine.
+A four-week block typically includes time in both Family and Preventive Medicine.
+To apply for an elective or externship you must submit an application through the Loma Linda University School of Medicine Dean’s Office by contacting email@example.com.

-Application to the Family and Preventive Medicine Residency is through ERAS®.
+Application to the Family and Preventive Medicine Residency is accomplished through ERAS® (please see Contact Info & Links page for NRMP ID code).
 In your application please indicate specific reasons why the combined program is attractive to you.
-There are separate applications for a straight Family Medicine Residency and a straight Preventive Medicine Residency that can be found on their respective web sites.
+Separate residencies also exist at Loma Linda University for categorical Family Medicine and categorical Preventive Medicine—and information for each of these programs can be found on their respective websites.

 We consider all applications received prior to November 1 of each year.